TylerLu/EDUGraphAPI-Angular/README.md

-Note that in AAD Application settings, permissions for each Graph API are configured separately:
+Note that in the AAD Application settings, permissions for each Graph API are configured separately:

 ![](Images/aad-app-permissions.png)